RDX: Usage

-Armourers prepare to load 1,000 lb Medium Capacity bombs into the bomb-bay of an Avro Lancaster B Mark III of No. 106 Squadron RAF at RAF Metheringham before a major night raid on Frankfurt.
+Armourers prepare to load 1,000 lb medium capacity bombs into the bomb-bay of an Avro Lancaster B Mark III of No. 106 Squadron RAF at RAF Metheringham before a major night raid on Frankfurt.
 The stencilled lettering around the circumference of each bomb reads "RDX/TNT".

-RDX was widely used during World War II, often in explosive mixtures with TNT such as Torpex, Composition B, Cyclotols, and H6.
+RDX was widely used during World War II, often in explosive mixtures with TNT such as Torpex, Composition B, Cyclotol, and H-6.
 RDX was used in one of the first plastic explosives.
-The bouncing bomb depth charges used in the "Dambusters Raid" each contained 6,600 lb of Torpex; The Tallboy and Grand Slam bombs designed by Barnes Wallis also used Torpex.
+The bouncing bomb depth charges used in the "Dambusters Raid" each contained 6,600 lb of Torpex.
+The Tallboy and Grand Slam bombs designed by Barnes Wallis also used Torpex.

 RDX is believed to have been used in many bomb plots, including terrorist plots.

 RDX is the base for a number of common military explosives: